EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

   - Display source and target branches
     - Buttons allowing to easily copy these branches name (can be disabled in the extension preferences)
-  - Buttons allowing to copy basic Merge Request information (useful when sharing the Merge Request on e.g instant messaging softwares.
-Can be disabled in the extension preferences)
+  - Button allowing to copy basic Merge Request information (useful when sharing the Merge Request on e.g instant messaging softwares)
+    - Can be disabled in the extension preferences
+    - Message format is customizable (with support of placeholder strings)
   - Compatible with all GitLab editions (GitLab CE, GitLab EE, GitLab.com) (look at the prerequisites, though)
   - No configuration needed